Helen Molyneux

 Helen Molyneux is a Welsh lawyer who founded and was the CEO of the UK personal injury law firm NewLaw Solicitors.
+In 2024 she had led the installation of three new statues of leading Welsh women and she became one of the BBC's 100 Women.

 Life and career

 Molyneux was born March 1965, in the Welsh town of Caerphilly.
 She studied law at Cardiff University and qualified as a solicitor in 1991.

-On 24 April 2012 her firm Newlaw became the 1st Welsh and 4th overall practice to be licensed as an ABM by the Solicitors Regulation Authority.
-Molyneux's idea originated when she met a gentleman on a train from London, talking about the insurance market as he owned an insurance brokers.
-They came up with the idea of creating a law firm that manages personal injury claims from insurance companies and brokers.
+On 24 April 2012 her firm Newlaw became the 1st Welsh and 4th overall practice to be licensed as an alternative business structure (ABS) by the Solicitors Regulation Authority.
+The idea originated, when Molyneux met a gentleman on a London train who owned an insurance brokers firm and they talked about the insurance market; they then came up with the idea of creating a law firm that manages personal injury claims from insurance companies and brokers.

-In 2013, Molyneux was named Law Society Business Women of the year for employing over 470 people in the UK, turning over £35m annually in work with leading consumer brands s.
+In 2013, Molyneux was named Law Society Business Women of the year for employing over 470 people in the UK, turning over £35m annually in work with leading consumer brands.
+Molyneux later sold the firm.